AbhishekSharma931/Task-Manager-Web-Application/README.md

 - Custom Loaders
 - Use of layout component for pages
 - Use of theme colors
-- No external CSS files needed (made using Bootstrap CSS)
+- No external CSS files needed (made using Tailwind CSS)
 - Usage of Tooltips
 - Dynamic document titles
 - Redirect to previous page after login